drakkar-lig/walt-python-packages/doc/walt/doc/md/dev-server.md

 The code is at `server/walt/server/netconfig.py`.

 The other listed systemd units are network services.
-Except `walt-server-httpd` which is a pure-python service, all those services internally rely on external
+Except `walt-server-httpd` and `walt-server-nbd` which are pure-python services, all other services internally rely on external software:
-software:

 | Unit name          | Underlying binary  | Related apt package |
 |--------------------|--------------------|---------------------|